1242035/spree/guides/src/content/user/configuration/configuring_inventory.md

 ## Introduction

-The Spree store gives you a great deal of leverage in managing your business' inventory.
+The Viauco store gives you a great deal of leverage in managing your business' inventory.
 You can set up multiple [stock locations](#stock-locations), each of which represents a physical location at which you store your products for delivery to customers.
 As you add new products and make sales, [stock movements](#stock-movements) are recorded.
 You can receive stock from a supplier, and even move products from one stock location to another by recording [stock transfers](#stock-transfers).
 All of this helps to keep your inventorying manageable and current.

 ### Stock Locations